2.9 HOMEOSTASIS

 (ii) Reabsorption

 Useful substances such as glucose, amino acids and vitamins are transported from the filtrate back into the interstitial fluid.
-Whereas wastes, excess salts and other materials remains in the filtrate.
+Whereas wastes, excess salts and other materials remain in the filtrate.
 Most of the reabsorption occurs in the proximal convoluted tubule.
 Proximal convoluted tubule has numerous microvilli to increase the surface area for reabsorption and lots of mitochondria to provide energy in active transports of substances.
 Reabsorption continues as the filtrate passes through the loop of Henle and distal convoluted tubule.

 Glucose, amino acids, sodium ions (Na+) and chloride ions (Cl-) are transported out to the interstitial fluid by active transport at proximal convoluted tubule and distal convoluted tubule.
 Water is reabsorbed by osmosis at proximal convoluted tubule, descending limb of loop of Henle and at the distal convoluted tubule.
 Potassium ions (K+) and bicarbonate ions (HCO3-) are reabsorbed by passive transport at the proximal convoluted tubule.